-To deliver efficiencies, the marketing communications approval process is facilitated through the online CAP.
-The Director of Communications (equivalent or their delegate) is responsible for approving access to the CAP.
+To deliver efficiencies, the marketing communications approval process is facilitated online through Launchpad.
+The Director of Communications (equivalent or their delegate) is responsible for providing access to Launchpad.

-While the CAP streamlines the approval process, government communications staff are still expected to follow best practice processes when undertaking their communications planning including the development of communications and evaluation plans- and to obtain approval, according to their departmental procedures.
+While Launchpad streamlines the approval process, government communications staff are still expected to follow best practice processes when undertaking their communications planning-including the development of communications and evaluation plans-and to obtain approval, according to their departmental procedures.